Anxtiey/LuminousNG/README.md

 1. Clone or download this repository.
 3. Install necessary dependencies by running `npm i` or `yarn`
-4. Modify the configuration to your liking, make sure to change your username to your bot username
+4. Create a new Xbox account or use a spare one, and invite it into your guild
-5. Run the bot using `node .`
+5. Modify the configuration to your liking, make sure to change your username to your bot username

-NOTE: Your bot account needs to be currently in your guild.
+6. Run the bot using `node .`